Ying2019F/CVII_SemesterProject/README.md

 2. Generate LMDB file

     - Create trainval.txt (including the image index for training and validation) and test.txt (including the image index for testing)
     - Run create_list.sh to generate test_name_size.txt, test.txt, and trainval.txt in data/amazon/
     - Modify labelmap_amazon.prototxt
     - Run create_data.sh to create LMDB database and make a soft link in examples/amazon/

 ### Training and evaluation

 1. python ssd_pascal_orig.py to train the model
 2. python score_ssd_pascal.py to evaluate the model

+NOte: For this project, different training schemes were implemented.
+There are two trained models in the google drive, including webcam model and Iphone model.
+The webcam model was trained on the images collected by webcam (Logitech, webcam c615) and Iphone model was trained on the images collected by Iphone.
 ### Visualization
 1. install caffe
 2. download input dataset and pretrained models
 3. To run ssd_amazon_detect.ipynb to do the detection on a single tote image
+### Evaluation of SSD on detecting objects in a dense clutter
+Pros:
+    - Achieved high accuracy when the detection scenario (object size and layout) was similar to the training scenario.
+    - Low requirement on training datasize, decent results can be obtained with even several training images.
+Cons:
+    - Complicated to install Caffe.
+    - Low accuracy on new detection scenario.
+    - Bad detections when the target object has similar color or pattern with the unrelated object.